nkcs-iclab/linglong/README.md

     horovodrun --check-build
     ```

-    Every feature that was successfully enabled will be marked with an ‘X’.
+    Every feature that was successfully enabled will be marked with an "X".
-    If you intended to install Horovod with a feature that is not listed as enabled, you can reinstall Horovod, setting the appropriate environment variables to diagnose failures:

-    ```
-    pip uninstall horovod
-    HOROVOD_WITH_...=1 pip install --no-cache-dir horovod
-    ```

 3. Install DeepSpeed (optional, experimental, for DeepSpeed enabled training).

     ```
     pip install deepspeed
     ```

+    After installation, you can validate your installation and see which ops your machine is compatible with via the DeepSpeed environment report with `ds_report` or `python -m deepspeed.env_report`.

 ## Changelog